Skip to main content

 You must set up at least one dispatch rule to accept incoming calls into a LiveKit room.

-Create a temporary JSON file with your dispatch rule configuration.
 This example creates a dispatch rule that puts each caller into a randomly generated unique room using the name prefix call-.
 For many applications, this is the only configuration you need.

 {